le-goff-benoit/myBucketList/README.md

     - Primary button
     - Warning button
 - [X] Modify the styles/_idea_card.html.erb partial so that the title can be passed in as a partial parameter.
-- [ ] In styles/organisms, extract a partial for the "prompt" section of the input forms, that contains everything within the <div class="prompt"> element.
+- [X] In styles/organisms, extract a partial for the "prompt" section of the input forms, that contains everything within the <div class="prompt"> element.
 Introduce a partial parameter so that it can be reused for all of the forms in the styles/organisms view.

+## Tasks 5
+- [ ] The styles#organisms view contains an unordered list of Idea cards.
+The first two cards make use of the _idea_card partial.
+Make all instances of the Idea card use the _idea_card partial.
+- [ ] Introduce an Array that contains each of the titles for the Idea cards.
+Loop over this Array in order to render the cards instead of explicitly rendering each card.
+Change the titles of the cards to whatever you choose if you wish.
+- [ ] Move the _idea_card partial to the app/views/application/ folder.
+Create the folder app/views/application/ if it doesn't already exist.
+- [ ] Make use of the _idea_card within home#index for the first Idea card in the list of three.
+- [ ] Introduce an Array that contains Strings for titles of each card.
+Iterate over the Array in order to render an Idea card for each title.
+Titles can be whatever you choose.